pantheon-systems/kube-gce-cleanup/README.md

 - `PROJECT`: The GCE project that we should operate on
 - `REGION`: The region where GCE resources should be probed
 - `GKE_CLUSTER_NAME`: The Kube cluster name for verifying network resources against
+- `KUBE_CONTEXT`: the kube context to use when running kubectl commands

 ### Running the script